qatium/plugin-sample-typescript/README.md

 npm run dev
 ```

 Open Qatium in development mode to see your changes.
 To do so, open Qatium and enter one of your networks.
-When it has finished loaded, enable developer mode by adding `?developerMode=true` to the network URL, like the following:
+When it has finished loading, enable developer mode by adding `?developerMode=true` to the network URL, like the following:

 From
 ```